One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 Contact Miticide Sprays

-As the name suggests, contact sprays need to come in direct contact with the target pest.
+Contact sprays need to come in direct contact with the target pest.
 Apply liberally, completely covering larvae and eggs.
-You will need multiple applications over a few-week period.
+You will need multiple applications over a few weeks.

-Try rotating between a couple products every few days while spraying, to prevent the spider mites from developing a resistance to a certain pesticide.
+Try using multiple products every few days to prevent the spider mites from gaining a resistance to a certain pesticide.

 The best time to spray your plants with oil based pesticides is right as lights are about to turn off.
-Try and turn them off manually 15-20 minutes before you normally would, giving you enough time to spray your garden in low light before the plants need to be in darkness for the night.
+Shutting off your lights prior to when you normally do gives you more time to spray.

 Systemic Miticide Sprays

-Systemic products sold as miticides should never be used for consumable plants.
+Systemic products should never be used for consumable plants.

 These chemicals will live within the plant, and when you consume your harvest, you will be consuming these sprays.

-Our year end review of the best insecticides will help you choose the right one for your mite outbreak if you need some more guidance.
+Our year end review of the best insecticides can help you choose the right one for your mite outbreak.

 Using Predatory Insects To Fight Spider Mites

 A common pest control practice is fighting fire with fire - or other insects.
-Those who do not want to spray anything on their plants can use a number of beneficial bugs to eat away at their infestation.
+If you want to avoid chemicals you can use a number of beneficial bugs as a spider mite treatment.

 While it may sound crazy to release additional bugs or mites into your garden, there is a science behind this.

-Ladybugs are a useful, human-friendly tool for mite eradication.
-Ladybugs will eat away at mites on your foliage, and will stay on your plants until the food is gone.
+Ladybugs are a useful, human-friendly tool for spider mite treatment.
+Ladybugs will eat away at mites on your plants and will stay on your plants until the food is gone.

-Phytoseiulus Persimilis predatory mites’ diets consist solely of other spider mites.
+Phytoseiulus Persimilis is another predatory mite.
+Their diets consist solely of other spider mites.
 They will eat so fast they end up starving and dying once they consume all the problem mites.

 How to apply miticides in the garden

-Here are some of the products we recommend for fighting spider mites, with their recommended application rates.
+Here are some of the products we recommend for fighting spider mites, with their suggested application rates.

 - General Hydroponics AzaMax: Low end: 2 tsp / gallon, Mid end: 2 Tbsp / gallon, High end: 4 Tbsp / gallon